Siboglinidae: Evolution

 The family Siboglinidae has been difficult to place in an evolutionary context.
 After examination of genetic differences between annelids, Siboglinidae were placed within the order Polychaeta by scientific consensus.
 The fossil record along with molecular clocks suggest the family has Mesozoic (250 – 66 Mya) or Cenozoic (66 Mya – recent) origins.
 However, some fossils of crystallized tubes are attributed to early Siboglinidae dating back to 500 Mya.
+The oldest definitive specimens referred to the family came from Early Jurassic (Pliensbachian-Toarcian) Figueroa Sulfide deposits from San Rafael Mountains, found to be similar to modern Ridgeia.
+This tubes, known as 'Figueroa tubes', along the 'Troodos collared tubes' (Cyprus, Turonian) were resolved among modern vestimentiferans.

-Molecular work aligning five genes has identified four distinct clades within Siboglinidae.
-The clades are Vestimentifera, Sclerolinum, Frenulata, and Osedax.
-These clades represent the four tracks evolution has followed within the Siboglinidae.
+Molecular work aligning five genes has identified four distinct clades within Siboglinidae, These being Vestimentifera, Sclerolinum, Frenulata, and Osedax.
 Vestimentiferans live in vent and seep habitats.
-Separation of vestimentiferans into seep- and deep-sea-dwelling clades is still debated due to some phylogenies based on sequencing data placing the genera along a continuum.
-Sclerolinum is a monogeneric clade living on organic-rich remains.
+Separation of vestimentiferans into seep and deep-sea-dwelling clades is still debated due to some phylogenies based on sequencing data placing the genera along a continuum.
+Sclerolinum is a monogeneric clade (which may be called Monilifera) living on organic-rich remains.
 Frenulates live in organic-rich sediment habitats.
 Osedax is a monogeneric clade specialized in living on whale bones, although recent evidence shows them living on fish bones as well.